quantum-elixir/quantum-core/pages/crontab-format.md

 All Cron Expressions are parsed and evaluated by [crontab](https://hex.pm/packages/crontab).

-Issues with parsing a cron expression can be reported here:
+Issues with parsing a Cron expression can be reported here:
 [crontab GitHub issues](https://github.com/jshmrtn/crontab/issues)